Evolution under Stochastic Transmission: Mutation-Rate Modifiers: Introduction

-Let $T$ denote a transmission parameter with mean $\mu=\mathbb{E}[T]$ and variance $\sigma^2=\mathrm{Var}(T)$.
-In each generation, the value of $T$ is drawn independently from this distribution.
-Classical modifier theory treats $T$ as constant.
-When $T$ fluctuates, the variance $\sigma^2$, even with constant $\mu$, may affect the initial increase of a new modifier allele.
-This effect is captured by Lyapunov exponents of the linearized recursions for the modifier haplotype frequencies, which depend on the full distribution of transmission parameters.
-Hence invasion depends on both the average effect on transmission and higher–order statistics of the transmission process.
-Variability in transmission is therefore not simply an extraneous source of noise, but a factor that can alter the magnitude and direction of evolutionary outcomes.
-Extending modifier theory to include fluctuating transmission thus provides a general framework for analyzing how endogenous variability in transmission rates influences the evolution of genetic systems.
+Formally, let $\{T_t\}_{t\ge 0}$ denote a sequence of transmission parameters, where $T_t$ is the population--wide value in generation $t$.
+The $T_t$ are independent and identically distributed with mean $\mu=\mathbb{E}[T_t]$ and variance $\sigma^2=\mathrm{Var}(T_t)$, supported on a biologically realistic interval; no particular distributional form is assumed.
+Classical modifier theory corresponds to the case $\sigma^2=0$, in which $T_t\equiv\mu$ for all $t$.
+When transmission fluctuates through time, modifier alleles with identical mean effects can nevertheless differ in invasibility, because higher--order moments of the transmission process affect the long--term multiplicative growth of rare modifier allele.
+This growth is governed by the top Lyapunov exponent of the linearized recursion for modifier haplotype frequencies, which depends on the full distribution of $\{T_t\}$.
+Transmission variability is therefore not extraneous noise, but a determinant of evolutionary outcome.
+Extending modifier theory to temporally fluctuating, population--wide transmission parameters thus provides a natural framework for analyzing how endogenous variability in inheritance shapes the evolution of genetic systems.